"May no fears affect you.

 Why do I have a web page?
 The original impetus for this site was the ever-changing environment offered by ISPs... most recently MSN, and AOL before that.
 Now it's just something I kind of enjoy having; plus, it links to my blogs and my genealogy sites.
 Anyway, here it is, and here you are reading it.

 I spent 20 years and a month or two in the Navy, retiring as a Chief Hospital Corpsman.
-In one way, that was just one period of my life; but it was easily the most rewarding work I had done until recently, and it does seem to define me.
+In one way, that was just one period of my life; but it was easily the most rewarding work I have ever done, and it does seem to define me.
 I worked as an OR Tech in Yokosuka, Japan, during the late 60's, was with Air Wing Two in USS Ranger at the end of the war, spent three years on independent duty in USS Roark (Best Job Ever), and retired off USS Cleveland in 1985.
 There were a few other deployments, and some shore duty in there, too.
 I can tell all of that happened quite awhile ago because all of my ships have been decommissioned.
+CVW-2 deploys in the Ronald Reagan now.

 By the spring of 2004, I had started thinking seriously about why I was still shuffling papers in a cubicle for a medical management company in California, and it occurred to me that it was primarily so I could afford to live in California... and, of course, I'm not from California.
 At that point I committed to simplifying my life and looking for a place I could call home.